Mass re-enlistment during Army Heritage Observance

-Brig.
-Gen. Maria Juarez, deputy commanding general of the 1st Theater Sustainment Command and commanding general of the 143d Expeditionary Sustainment Command, leads re-enlisting U.S. Army Soldiers through the oath of enlistment during the Army Heritage Observance hosted by Area Support Group-Kuwait at Camp Arifjan, Kuwait, June 14, 2023.
+U.S. Army Soldiers state the oath of enlistment during a mass re-enlistment at the Army Heritage Observance hosted by Area Support Group-Kuwait at Camp Arifjan, Kuwait, June 14, 2023.
 Army Heritage Month aims to promote the Army Values, foster a culture of equity and inclusion, recognize diversity within the Army as a strength and force multiplier, and promote unit cohesion, teamwork, and esprit de corps.
 (U.S. Army Reserve photo by Spc.
-Rhema Eggleston)
+Christian Cote)

 |Date Taken: